-Kidney disease is a serious issue that plagues both dogs and humans.
-If you suspect your dog is experiencing kidney disease, it’s important to take your lovable pooch to the vet right away.
+Kidney disease is a serious issue that can affect both dogs and humans.
+If you suspect your dog is experiencing kidney issues, it’s important to take your lovable pooch to the vet right away.
 If your dog confirms that your dog has kidney disease, know that as part of the management plan, you will need to change your dog’s diet to help slow the progression of the disease.

 What Is Canine Kidney Disease?

 The kidneys perform a number of bodily functions, such as regulating hydration, balancing electrolytes, releasing hormones, and removing toxins.
-If your dog’s kidneys do not work properly, kidney failure follows.
-Kidney disease roughly refers to the loss of the kidney’s functions.
-You may also hear kidney failure referred to as renal failure.
+If your dog’s kidneys do not work properly, failure follows. roughly refers to the loss of kidney function.
+You may also hear the condition be called renal failure.

-In dogs, there are two types of kidney disease: chronic renal failure and acute renal failure.
-Chronic kidney failure is whenever the kidneys are losing their function over a period of time.
-Most often, chronic renal failure is caused by old age since bodies deteriorate over time.
+Chronic kidney failure is when the kidneys lose their function gradually and over a period of time.
+It’s most often caused by old age because bodies deteriorate over time.

 Identifying kidney failure early on is important for acute renal failure, but it can also make your dog more comfortable if they are struggling from chronic renal failure.
 Knowing the signs of kidney failure in dogs can allow you to take your pooch to the vet early for proper diagnosis.

 If your dog is experiencing one or more of the previous signs, you need to take them to the veterinarian right away.
-Only a veterinarian can determine if renal failure or some other issue is to blame.
+Only they can determine if renal failure or some other issue is to blame.
 Unfortunately, the signs are typically not obvious until approximately 2/3 of the kidneys have been affected.

 Your vet will diagnose kidney failure through blood and urine tests.
-This will assess the severity of the disease.
+These will assess the severity of the case and the organ damage.
 Your vet may also use X-rays, ultrasounds, and special blood tests to determine the cause of the kidney failure.
 Biopsies1 are rarely performed but might shed light on the origin of the renal problem.

-Even through these intensive tests, the cause for kidney failure is not always discovered.
-In some cases, such as chronic renal failure, the cause for the disease may never be found.
+Even through these intensive tests, the cause of kidney problems is not always discovered.
+In some cases, such as chronic renal disease, the issue’s cause may never be found.

-In fact, treating dogs with chronic renal failure typically has four goals: control the amount of waste products in blood, create more balance between the fluid and minerals, sustain adequate nutrition, and modify or slow the progression of the disease.
+In fact, treating dogs with chronic renal disease typically has four goals: Control the amount of waste products in blood, create more balance between the fluid and minerals, sustain adequate nutrition, and modify or slow the progression of the disease.
 Paying attention to your dog’s diet can help achieve all of these goals.

-If your dog is diagnosed with kidney disease, your vet will help you pick out the best dog food and nutrition for your dog.
-Once again, you want low protein, phosphorus, and sodium but high water and omega-3 fatty acid.
+If your dog is diagnosed with kidney disease, your vet will help you pick out the best dog food and nutrition for your pet.
+You want something with low protein, phosphorus, and sodium but high water and omega-3 fatty acids.

 Most often, your vet will recommend a commercially available food specifically made for dogs that suffer from kidney disease.
 These foods will taste yummy to your dog but target their health needs.
 While feeding your dog this new diet, remember to provide a lot of water throughout the day too.